Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Spoken Bilingual Conversation: A Non-Canonical Parsing Domain

-In this section, we examine spoken code-switching as a non-canonical parsing domain.
-We first develop a taxonomy of spoken CSW phenomena and then introduce \textbf{SpokeBench}, a gold benchmark constructed to systematically evaluate parsing performance under spoken-language conditions.
+In this section, we examine spoken bilingual conversational text as a complex parsing domain.
+First, we develop a linguistically grounded taxonomy of conversational phenomena, followed by a human-perception survey investigating their structural and cognitive complexity.
+We then introduce \textbf{SpokeBench}, a gold benchmark for evaluating parsing performance under spoken-text conditions.